nautim/nautim.github.io/_news/chile_wildfires_paper2.md

 related_posts: false
 ---

-Our paper titled [Use of mobile phone data to measure behavioral response to SMS evacuation alerts](https://linkinghub.elsevier.com/retrieve/pii/S2212420925007435) is published in EPJ Data Science! (with E. Elejalde, K. Kalimeri, E. Omodei, M. Karsai, L. Bravo, and L. Ferres).
+Our paper titled [Use of mobile phone data to measure behavioral response to SMS evacuation alerts](https://linkinghub.elsevier.com/retrieve/pii/S2212420925007435) is published in the International Journal of Disaster Risk Reduction! (with E. Elejalde, K. Kalimeri, E. Omodei, M. Karsai, L. Bravo, and L. Ferres).